Henry Taylor (swimmer): After swimming

 Following his Olympic career, Taylor was an attendant at Chadderton's swimming baths (pictured).
 Taylor's awards and a commemorative blue plaque are displayed at the baths.

 Taylor continued swimming competitively into his 40s until he retired in 1926.
 He also played water polo for England.
 During his career he won over 35 trophies and 300 medals.
-He suffered a setback when the public house, the Nudger, he owned in Dobcross was closed due to financial difficulties.
+He suffered a setback when the public house he owned in Dobcross, the Nudger, was closed due to financial difficulties.
 Taylor became an attendant at Chadderton Baths.
 To raise money, Taylor was forced to sell most of his prizes.
 He died in obscurity aged 65 on 28 February 1951, at lodgings in Brierley Street, Chadderton, he was penniless and unmarried.
 He was cremated and his remains were scattered at Rochdale Cemetery.

 The trophies Taylor won were collected and temporarily displayed at Chadderton Baths.
 In 1969 he was posthumously inducted into the International Swimming Hall of Fame.
 In 2002, a blue plaque was unveiled at Chadderton Baths commemorating his swimming achievements.
-At the 2008 Summer Olympics in Beijing, China, Rebecca Adlington became the first British swimmer to win more than one gold medal at a single Olympic Games since Taylor won three in 1908.
+At the 2008 Summer Olympics in Beijing, China, Rebecca Adlington became the first British swimmer to win multiple gold medal at a single Olympic Games since Taylor won three in 1908.